flipz357/smatchpp/README.md

 ## FAQ

-- *I want to process other kinds of graphs*: While tailored to AMR the package allows processing of all kinds of graphs.
-To evaluate graphs that are different from AMR, it can be good to remove AMR-specifc arguments (like `syntactic_standardization` in `score.sh`), other than that there should be no other things to do.
+- *I want to process other kinds of graphs*: While seemingly somewhat tailored to AMR, smatchpp allows processing of all kinds of graphs.
+To process other kinds of graphs, it can be good to remove AMR-specifc arguments (like `syntactic_standardization` in `score.sh`), other than that there shouldn't be anything extra to do.
 Of course, if you have specific graphs it can also help to write your own standardizer (see example for AMRStandardizer in `smatchpp/preprocess.py`) and possibly create another Reader (currently it is possibly to read graphs in penman form or tsv, see readers in `smatchpp/data_helpers.py').

 - *I have very large graphs and optimal ILP doesn't terminate*: This is because optimal alignment is fundamentally an NP hard problem.
 In this case we have three options.
 1. use a heuristic by setting solver as HillClimber (unfortunately the solutions by heuristic will get worse if graphs are large since there are lots of local optima where it can get stuck).
 2. Use ILP with `--lossless_graph_compression` as argument from console (for python see [Example VIII](#lossless-gc)).
 This makes evaluation much faster and still gives an optimal score (the score tends to be slightly harsher/lower).
 3. you can play with the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to get a solution that may be not optimal (as in the hill-climber) but also has a useful upper-bound to understand solution quality.
 Maybe, in case of large graphs option 2. is most suitable as it can offer best solution quality.